-Sidney Pinchin was born in Enford, Wilts in 1892 to Sidney and Hannah Pinchin.
+Sidney Pinchin was born in Enford, Wilts on 26th January 1892 to Sidney and Hannah Pinchin.

-He was the oldest of five children and by the age of nine was living in Vines Farm, Kidmore, Oxon where his father was a stockman.
+He was the oldest of eleven children and by the age of nine was living in Vines Farm, Kidmore, Oxon where his father was a stockman.

 Sidney was a resident of Westbury, Wiltshire when he joined the army at Caversham.